Stylback/home-server/README.md

 sudo apt update && sudo apt install docker-ctop
 ```

-Launch it by simply running:
+Launch it with:

 ```sh
 sudo ctop
 ```

-### Automatic updates with Watchtower
+### Part 3: Automatic updates with Watchtower

 We will use [Watchtower](https://containrrr.dev/watchtower/) to automatically find and apply updates to our docker images.
 To get started, make a directory: